Storm or Hail Damage? Get a Free Inspection — Insurance Claim Assistance Included

 Fallen Trees & Debris

 A fallen tree or large branch can cause catastrophic damage to the roof deck, rafters, and roofing material.
-This is structurally the most dangerous type of storm damage.
 If a tree has struck your home, do not enter rooms below the impact point — sagging ceilings can collapse suddenly.
-Emergency stabilization involves debris removal, structural assessment, and tarping the exposed opening to prevent water intrusion.
+Emergency stabilization involves debris removal, structural assessment, and tarping the exposed opening.
+See our emergency roof repair page if you need immediate help.

 Ice & Snow Load Damage